ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 </details>
 <details><summary>Write the subscriber node</summary>

-Of course, you can implement a new ROS2 RUST package for this node.
+Of course, you can implement a new ROS2 Rust package for this node.
 You can find out how to do this in the section called 'Create a package'.
 Or you can add a new binary target to your package.
 To do so, just add a new `<file>.rs` to your source directory - for simplicity I'll call this file `simple_subscriber.rs` - and add a corresponding binary target to your `Cargo.toml`:
 ```
 [[bin]]